-In world terms, Kuala Lumpur is a relatively affordable place to visit, but viagra for sale compared to the rest of Southeast Asia it is expensive.
+In world terms, Kuala Lumpur is a relatively affordable place to visit, but compared to the rest of Southeast Asia it is expensive.
 Especially many tourist attractions are overpriced.
 Here are 9 things you can do for free in Kuala Lumpur.

 1. Merdeka Square

 The Merdeka square, also called Independence Square or Dataran Merdeka is situated in the center of Kuala Lumpur and is an important place in the history of Malaysia.
 The 100 metre-high flagpole marks the place where the Malayan Flag was hoisted on August 31, 1957 when Malaysia got independent from British rule.
 Around the square are buldings like the Sultan Abdul Samad Building, the Royal Selangor Club and the National Histroy Museum.

 Chinatown is a colourful area in Kuala Lumpur, well-known as bargain hunter’s paradise.
 The streets are filled with countless stalls offering everything from clothes, shoes, bags, all sort of Chinese herbs to souvenirs and many more.
 At night, the main market area transforms into a night market.
 Beside shopping it is a nice place for a cheap breakfast and a good place to have some drinks in the night.
 Not far away from the nightmarket is also a good Reggae Bar.

 3. Little India

 When you want to taste Indian food like Samosa or want to discover Indian sounds and scents, Little India is the place to go.

 4. Petronas Tower

 The Petronas Towers in Kuala Lumpur are with 452 meters the tallest twin towers in the world.
 Not only the high but also the architectural design is incredible, especially at night when the towers are illuminated.